ariadne-cps/ariadne/README.md

 ```
 ### Contribution guidelines ###

 * If you would like to contribute to Ariadne, please contact the developers.
-In particular, we are especially interested to hear how the documentation and user interface could be improved.
+We are especially interested to hear how the documentation and user interface could be improved.

 * Pieter Collins <pieter.collins@maastrichtuniversity.nl>
 * Luca Geretti <luca.geretti@univr.it>